How Does Oracle Work?

 GWU Students worked in rehearsals over two months to sculpt the piece, developing characters for the wide-range of student actors and musicians in the class.
 Angels, Courage, the Breathe of Life, The Living Questions, Gaia, Queen of the Wildwood, Queen Bee, Cardinal, Crow, Otter, Sun, Duality (fear & love), and more were brought to life by the company!

-Molly Jane Udaya Sturges (composer, social practice artist/director, performer, educator) has created with individuals and communities around the globe for over twenty-five years with a focus on creativity, healing, contemplative practice and social transformation.
+Molly Jane Sturges (composer, social practice artist/director, performer, educator) has created with individuals and communities around the globe for over twenty-five years with a focus on creativity, healing, contemplative practice and social transformation.
 Molly is currently the William Wilson Corcoran Visiting Professor in arts and community engagement at the Corcoran School of Art and Design.
 She is a United States Artist Fellow in Music and works globally on a range of projects. www.mollysturges.com.